zjhayes/Cpp-Constructor-Homework-Budget/README.md

 # Also included,

-in the Budget folder, is another assignment that splits the Budget project into .cpp and .sh files.
+in the Budget folder, is another assignment that splits the Budget project into .cpp and .h files.

 ## Requirements